-Send us your SWOT notes for a reality check.
+Go ahead and send us your SWOT notes for a reality check when you finish.

 If you’d like to know more about putting this high-value assessment tool to work in your plan, we would be pleased to provide a well-informed and objective sounding board for you.